robert/robert.github.com/_drafts/pfab18.md

 ## Removing the separators using hex and fixed-width numbers

 Each line still contains 4 "information-less" characters: the 2 commas, 1 pipe, and 1 newline.
 These characters' only purpose is to indicate that one number has finished and the next number has started.
-This relative lack of importance suggests that we might be able to get rid of these characters, but doing so is not straightforward.
+Their relative lack of importance suggests that we might be able to get rid of them, but doing so is not straightforward.
 Each RGB number and ANSI ID can be either 1, 2, or 3 digits long, and so if we simply removed the commas and pipes then many lines would become ambiguous.
 For example, how should we parse this line?

 ```
 92255182
 ```

 There's no way for us to know whether this represents `92,25,51|82`, or `9,225,5|182`, or any one of many other ways of dividing up the digits.
 We could solve this problem by requiring that every number written using exactly 3 digits, adding leading padding with zeroes where necessary.
 This would alter numbers like so:

 * `7` => `007`
 * `45` => `045`